Effect of nitric oxide donors on membrane tritium accumulation of endocannabinoids and related endogenous lipids

-The endocannabinoids anandamide (AEA) and 2-arachidonoylglycerol (2-AG) are metabolised by cells by hydrolysis to arachidonic acid followed by esterification into phospholipids.
-Here, we report that nitric oxide (NO) donors significantly increase the amount of tritium accumulated in the cell membranes of RBL2H3 rat basophilic cells, 3T3-L1 mouse fibroblast cells and b.End5 mouse brain endothelioma cells following incubation of the intact cells with AEA labelled in the arachidonate part of the molecule.
-Similar results were seen with 2-AG and with arachidonic acid, whilst the NO donors reduced the accumulation of tritium after incubation of RBL2H3 cells with AEA labelled in the ethanolamine part of the molecule.
-Pretreatment of intact cells with NO donors did not increase the activity of the enzyme mainly responsible for metabolism of AEA, fatty acid amide hydrolase (FAAH).
-Furthermore, inhibition of FAAH completely blocked the effect produced by NO donors in cells with a large FAAH component, suggesting that for AEA, the effects were downstream of the enzyme.
-These data raise the possibility that the cellular processing of endocannabinoids following its uptake can be regulated by nitric oxide.
+Endocannabinoids refers to a group of lipids with the ability of binding the two known cannabinoid receptors and synthesized by hydrolysis of lipid precursors.
+But still is the processing of the endocannabinoid metabolites following degradation poorly understood.
+Using tritium labelled anandamide (AEA) we discovered that nitric oxide (NO) donors significantly increased the amount of tritium accumulated in the cell membranes of RBL2H3 rat basophilic cells, 3T3-L1 mouse fibroblast cells and b.End5 mouse brain endothelioma cells following incubation.
+In addition, utilizing AEA labelled in either the arachidonate or ethanolamine part of the molecule revealed that the effect of NO donors mainly involved the arachidonate part of the molecule.
+In enzyme studies, pretreatment of intact cells with NO donors did not increase the activity of the enzyme mainly responsible for metabolism of AEA, fatty acid amide hydrolase (FAAH).
+Furthermore, inhibition of FAAH completely diminished the effect produced by NO donors in cells with a large FAAH component, indicating that the effects were downstream of the enzyme.
+Similar results of the NO donors were also obtained when radiolabelled 2-arachidonoylglycerol (2-AG) was used.
+These data showed that the processing of endocannabinoid metabolites can be regulated by NO donors and may therefore be of importance in recycling lipid compounds to elevate the tissue levels.